 Finally, the National Student Survey is carried out each year.
 This is a national survey in which all programmes in the Netherlands are evaluated with a questionnaire.
 Results are used for website www.studiekeuze123.nl which offers information for potential students, but also rankings in Elsevier Magazine and the Studiekeuzegids Hoger Onderwijs.

 The results of all surveys are compared and analyzed, discussed by the College Board and the Programme Council and a plan of action for further improvement of the programme and LUC as an educational institute is created each year.
 Action points are communicated through the newsletter and reported to the Faculty Board through the Annual Programme Report.

 Every six years, LUC's program is evaluated by an external assessment panel in the Accreditation.
 During this process, the quality of the program and its management is evaluated.
 Passing Accreditation is a prerequisite for the right to issue degrees.
-The first upcoming Accreditation will take place in 2024.
+The last accreditation has taken place in May 2024 and the assessment of the programme and its management by the accreditation panel was very positive.